 Both are required to enlist their details with APHIS and the registration is the same.

 An Animal Carrier is “any enterprise transporting regulated animals for hire as a common carrier. [including] airlines, railroads, motor carriers, shipping lines, and other enterprises.”
-So this is the category which covers most of the businesses which you’ll find on this website.
+So this is the category that covers most of the businesses which you’ll find on this website.

 The Act defines an Intermediate Handler as “anyone taking custody of regulated animals in connection with transporting them on public carriers”.
 This definition covers boarding kennels that organize their own shipping from or to clients, freight forwarders, and freight handlers.
 The main difference here is that an Intermediate Handler operates through public carriers, such as airlines, couriers, and shipping & forwarding companies, while carriers are often in business in their own right, as private individuals or incorporated businesses.

 Anyone taking custody of regulated animals in connection with transporting them on public carriers must be registered as an intermediate handler.
 This requirement covers boarding kennels that take responsibility for shipping animals or receiving them after or during shipment.
 It also covers freight forwarders and freight handlers.

 Failure to become licensed or registered is a punishable violation of the Animal Welfare Act.
 On the basis of the information you supply, APHIS will determine whether your business should be licensed, registered, or both.
 Licensing involves a yearly fee; registration is free.

 Good news!
 If you’re looking to start a business, you don’t need to pay to get registered as a pet transporter.

 No. This is true most of the time when transporting animals.
 The standards required by all operators in providing proper and suitable care for animals taken into their charge under the law are the same whether you run a licensed or a registered business.
 But, there can be differences in specific circumstances.